NASA: Mission selection process

 NASA executes a mission development framework to plan, select, develop, and operate robotic missions.
 This framework defines cost, schedule and technical risk parameters to enable competitive selection of missions involving mission candidates that have been developed by principal investigators and their teams from across NASA, the broader US Government research and development stakeholders, and industry.
 The mission development construct is defined by four umbrella programs.

 Explorer program

 The Explorer program derives its origin from the earliest days of the US Space program.
-In current form, the program consists of three classes of systems – Small Explorers (SMEX), Medium Explorers (MIDEX), and University-Class Explorers (UNEX) missions.
+In current form, the program consists of three classes of systems: Small, Medium, and University-Class Explorers missions.
 The NASA Explorer program office provides frequent flight opportunities for moderate cost innovative solutions from the heliophysics and astrophysics science areas.
 The Small Explorer missions are required to limit cost to NASA to below $150M (2022 dollars).
 Medium class explorer missions have typically involved NASA cost caps of $350M.
 The Explorer program office is based at NASA Goddard Space Flight Center.